starfederation/datastar/site/static/md/guide/stop_overcomplicating_it.md

 customElements.define('my-component', MyComponent);
 ```

 Since the `value` attribute is allowed on web components, it is also possible to use `data-bind` to bind a signal to the web component's value.
-Note that a `change` event must be dispatched so that the event listener used by `data-bind` registers the value change.
+Note that a `change` event must be dispatched so that the event listener used by `data-bind` is triggered by the value change.

 ```html
 <input data-bind-foo>